awsdocs/aws-java-developer-guide/doc_source/setup-project-gradle.rst

      testCompile group: 'junit', name: 'junit', version: '4.11' }

-::note: For more detail about specifying SDK dependencies using the BOM, see the document Using the SDK with Apache Maven. <https://github.com/awsdocs/aws-java-developer-guide/blob/master/doc_source/setup-project-maven.rst>`_
+For more detail about specifying SDK dependencies using the BOM, see the document Using the SDK with Apache Maven. <https://github.com/awsdocs/aws-java-developer-guide/blob/master/doc_source/setup-project-maven.rst>`_.